 Where can I get more information and advice?

-Although you will be responsible for managing your own direct payment, you can also ask for support and advice from trusted friends / family, an independent broker or a community support organisation, such as the Independent Living Advisors at Warrington Disability Partnership.
+Although you will be responsible for managing your own direct payment, you can also ask for support and advice from trusted friends / family, an independent broker or a community support organisation, such as your local Talking Points or the Independent Living Advisors at Warrington Disability Partnership.